 BiomX expects to initiate a randomized, double blind, placebo-controlled, multi-center Phase 2b study in CF patients with chronic P. aeruginosa pulmonary infections in the fourth quarter of 2024.
 The study is designed to enroll approximately 60 patients randomized at a 2:1 ratio to BX004 or placebo.
 Treatment is expected to be administered via inhalation twice daily for a duration of 8 weeks.
 The study is designed to monitor the safety and tolerability of BX004 and is designed to demonstrate improvement in microbiological reduction of P. aeruginosa burden and evaluation of effects on clinical parameters such as lung function measured by FEV1 and patient reported outcomes.
-Study results are expected in the third quarter 2025.
+During the third quarter of 2024, we experienced manufacturing delays for BX004.
+As a result of these delays, study results are now expected in the first half of 2026.